AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 - **Broad reach**: Main out as far as it can get; jib out beyond safety rails so it's catching as much wind as possible.
 ### The Traveller
 - **What is it?**:  A track that allows to change angle of pull (and thus keep sail shape) without adjust tension on main sheet
 - **Why use it?**: In stronger winds on a close-haul, the boat will heel over uncomfortably.
 Sheeting out will reduce heel, but will lose sail power and speed.
-By adjusting the traveller to leeward, you reduce the 'pivot angle'
+By adjusting the traveller to leeward, you reduce the 'pivot angle' and thus the boat heels less, and the sail keeps an optimum angle to the wind
+- **How to use it?**:
+	- **Light winds (<8k)**: Keep it in the middle
+	- **Moderate winds (**